-the Memorial’s website or use on-site kiosks to find the location of a particular name.
-Visitors are allowed to place tribute items in front of the Memorial pools as well as on the name panels.
-Across the plaza are benches, grassy strips, and more than 400 swamp white-oak trees harvested from within a 500-mile radius of the site, as well as from Pennsylvania and near Washington, D.C.
-There's also a single Callery pear tree known as the "survivor tree," which, after being nearly destroyed on September 11, 2001, was nursed, revived, and replanted here in 2010.
-Visits to the 9/11 Memorial are free as an open-access public plaza.
-Enter the National 9/11 Museum via the pavilion on the plaza.
+In the plaza are more than 400 swamp white-oak trees harvested from within a 500-mile radius of the site, as well as from Pennsylvania and near Washington, D.C.
+There's also a single Callery pear tree known as the "survivor tree," which was revived and replanted here after being damaged during the 9/11 attacks.

 There is airport-like security at the memorial and no large bags are allowed.
 There is no bag storage and there are no bathrooms.
 Allow about an hour to visit the memorial.